Terri Ann M.K. Motosue

 Ms. Motosue is listed in the 25th and 26th Edition of The Best Lawyers of America® in the area of Real Estate.
 In 2008, Ms. Motosue was named “Best Lawyers Under 40” by the National Asian Pacific American Bar Association (NAPABA).
 She has also been recognized as one of the “20 For the Next 20” by Hawaii Business magazine.

 Ms. Motosue is a Commissioner on the State of Hawaii’s Commission on the Status of Women and is a board member of the Real Estate Section of the Hawaii State Bar Association.
-She also serves on the Board of Directors for Child and Family Service, Hawaii’s largest non-profit social service organization dedicated to helping Hawaii’s most at-risk families, and the Hawaii Heritage Center, a non-profit organization located in Honolulu’s Chinatown that is dedicated to the preservation of Hawaii’s multi-cultural and immigrant history.
+She also serves on the Board of Directors of Hawaii Heritage Center, a non-profit organization located in Honolulu’s Chinatown that is dedicated to the preservation of Hawaii’s multi-cultural and immigrant history.